Manage your job settings in document automation

 - Copy to output and rename (Additional filename template field added to settings)

-Split File based on Text Change
+Split file based on page ranges

-Split File based on Page Ranges
+Split File Based on Page Ranges

-Split Options - Split into Single Pages
+Split Options- Split into Single Pages

 - Split by Page Ranges